Teaching, Writing, and Acting across Difference

 Register Now

-The Bread Loaf Winter Institute is a weekend professional development workshop led by renowned Middlebury Bread Loaf School of English (BLSE) faculty.
+The Bread Loaf Winter Institute is a weekend professional development opportunity led by renowned Middlebury Bread Loaf School of English (BLSE) faculty.

 Deepen your teaching practice while earning meaningful professional development hours along with other passionate educators.
-BLSE has over a century of experience delivering innovative, relevant, interdisciplinary course content ideal for teachers of English and language arts, and its impact on K–12 classrooms is bolstered by the Bread Loaf Teacher Network (BLTN), a nationally visible network of teachers and youth committed to using literacy to foster social justice.
+For over a century, BLSE has been offering innovative, graduate-level curricula ideal for teachers of English and language arts.
+The program’s powerful impact on K–12 classrooms has been bolstered by the Bread Loaf Teacher Network (BLTN), a nationally visible network of teachers and youth who engage imaginative literacy practices to foster social justice.

 • Expand your multimodal toolkit